kean/DFCache/README.md

 # DFCache and Images

 It's a common fact that UIImage does not expose any API to force jpeg data decompression before actual rendering.
-One way to deal with this is to use [`DFJPEGTurbo`](https://github.com/kean/DFJPEGTurbo) which is an Objective-C [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org) wrapper (JPEG image codec that uses SIMD instructions (MMX, SSE2, NEON) to accelerate baseline JPEG compression and decompression on x86, x86-64, and ARM systems).
+One way to deal with it is to use [`DFJPEGTurbo`](https://github.com/kean/DFJPEGTurbo) which is an Objective-C [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org) wrapper (JPEG image codec that uses SIMD instructions (MMX, SSE2, NEON) to accelerate baseline JPEG compression and decompression on x86, x86-64, and ARM systems).

 Current `DFCache` version doesn't include built-in blocks to decode images, however it's trivial to add them by installing [`DFJPEGTurbo`](https://github.com/kean/DFJPEGTurbo) which is also available via Cocoapods.
 This approach is currently used in production and it proved to be faster than any others.